 During an infection, a virus enters a cell, disassembles into functional components, and harnesses the cellular machinery to produce multiple copies of itself; these new copies then spread to neighbouring cells.
 Much of our knowledge of this process relies on data obtained using ensemble methods that report on the averaged properties of millions of molecules.
 However, using single-molecule techniques, we can now measure the structural and functional properties of single replication complexes in real-time, revealing unique details that may be difficult to see using traditional biology or biochemistry methods.

-We use in-vitro single-molecule assays like Förster resonance energy transfer (FRET), combined with structural modelling, to investigate the mechanisms of replication (RNA binding, initiation, elongation and termination) of viruses like influenza, SARS-CoV-2 and Bluetongue virus.
-We also study the morphology and cellular interactions of influenza viruses using super-resolution fluorescence microscopy techniques such as dSTORM, PALM and single-molecule FISH (see figure).
-Understanding the interactions between viruses and the infected cell is vital to combating viral disease, and allows us to directly assess the actions of antiviral inhibitors in vivo.
+We use in-vitro single-molecule assays like Förster resonance energy transfer (FRET) to investigate the mechanisms of replication (RNA binding, initiation, elongation and termination) of viruses like influenza, SARS-CoV-2 and Bluetongue virus.
+We also study the morphology and cellular interactions of influenza viruses using super-resolution fluorescence microscopy techniques such as dSTORM, PALM and single-molecule FISH.
+Understanding the interactions between viruses and the infected cell is vital to combating viral disease.

 1) Robb, N.C., Taylor, J.M., Kent, K., Pambos, O., Gilboa, B., Kapanidis, A.N.
 (2019) Rapid functionalisation and detection of viruses via a novel Ca2+-mediated virus-DNA interaction.
 Scientific Reports.
 9(1):16219. https://doi.org/10.1038/s41598-019-52759-5